 On August 3, 2021, the Company entered into an amendment to Mr. Stark's 2012 offer letter (the "Amendment") to reflect certain modifications to the severance provisions in such offer letter following review and discussion by the Compensation Committee in consultation with Compensia.
 The modifications are intended to align those severance benefits to those offered to other chief executive officers by peer companies and best practices based on a peer review and assessment report prepared by Compensia.
-Under the Amendment, if the Company terminates Mr. Stark's employment without "Cause" or if Mr. Stark terminates his employment for "Good Reason," in each case, other than following a Change in Control (as such term is defined under the Amended Retention Plan described below), the Company has agreed to pay Mr. Stark severance consisting of a continuation of his then-current base salary, as well as healthcare continuation benefits, for a period of twelve months following such termination and a pro-rated portion of his performance-based target bonus for the year in which such termination occurs.
-If such termination occurs following a Change in Control, the Company has agreed to pay Mr. Stark severance consisting of (i) a continuation of his then-current base salary, as well as healthcare continuation benefits, for a period of two years following such termination, (ii) a lump sum payment equal to two times his target bonus for the year in which such termination occurs, and (iii) accelerated vesting of all of his outstanding equity awards.
-The Amendment also updated Mr. Stark's offer letter to reflect Mr. Stark's current base salary of \$600,000 and current target bonus for 2021 of 100% of his base salary.
+Under the Amendment, if the Company terminates Mr. Stark's employment without "Cause" or if Mr. Stark terminates his employment for "Good Reason," in each case, other than following a Change in Control (as such term is defined under the Amended Retention Plan described below), the Company has agreed to pay Mr. Stark severance consisting of a continuation of his then-current base salary, as well as healthcare continuation benefits, for a period of twelve months following a Change in Control, the Company has agreed to pay Mr. Stark severance consisting of a control, the Company has agreed to pay Mr. Stark severance consisting of a control, the Company has agreed to pay Mr. Stark severance consisting of a continuation of his performance-based target bonus for the year in which such termination occurs.
+If such termination occurs following a Change in Control, the Company has agreed to pay Mr. Stark severance consisting of (i) a continuation of his then-current base salary, as well as healthcare continuation benefits, for a period of two years following us change in Control, the Company has agreed to pay Mr. Stark severance consisting of (i) a continuation of his then-current base salary, as well as healthcare continuation benefits, for a period of two years following a Change in Control, the Company has agreed to pay Mr. Stark severance consisting of (i) a continuation of his then-current base salary, as well as healthcare continuation benefits, for a period of two years following such termination, (ii) a lump sum payme